helgoboss/helgobox/doc/user-guide.md

 By default, the Twister's encoders are configured to transmit absolute values (Encoder MIDI Type = "CC").
 I strongly recommend changing this to transmit relative values (Encoder MIDI Type = "ENC 3FH/41H") in order to unlock the full potential of this awesome device.
-Use the Midifighter Utility to apply this change for each encoder:
+Use the [MIDI Fighter Utility](https://djtechtools.com/midi-fighter-setup/) to apply this change for each encoder:

 ![MIDI Fighter Twister Setup](images/midi-fighter-twister-setup.png)

+You can also do this using the "MULTIPLE" button:

+1. Press the "MULTIPLE" button.
+2. Select all controls via mouse clicks.
+3. Change the Encoder MIDI Type.
+4. Press "CANCEL"

 #### Hints